HasarAli/HasarAli/README.md

 I am Hasar Ali.

-I am in Re:code's bootcamp to learn Front-End Web Development.
+I have completed Re:coded's Front-End Web Development bootcamp.

 I have worked with HTML, CSS, Javascript and Python (Flask and Jinja) for developing websites.